Bowling Green City School District: Kenwood Elementary School

 Kenwood Elementary has 490 students as of 2014.

 History

-On April 9, 2013, which was Arbor Day, the fifth grade students of the school were involved in helping with the maintenance of existing trees in Bowling Green.
+On April 9, 2013, which was Arbor Day, the fifth grade students at the school were involved in helping with the maintenance of existing trees in Bowling Green.
 At the end, a sugar maple tree was planted on the south side of the school.

-On November 8, 2013, Kenwood Elementary received a call from Bowling Green Police Division at 11:45 a.m and was locked down.
+On November 8, 2013, Kenwood Elementary received a call from Bowling Green Police Division at 11:45 a.m. and was locked down.
 Nobody was injured during the incident.